kylepollina/embedmd/README.md

 [~]$ embedmd input.html optional_output.html
 ```

-Running `embedmd` with the input HTML file and an option output file if you wish to not overwrite the original.
+Running `embedmd` with the input HTML file and an optional output file if you wish to not overwrite the original.